Throughput in System Design

 Every computing and processing system has limitations that can impact its throughput.
 This is because these systems have limited processing power and can only handle a certain amount of workload at a time.

-• If a complex query requires a significant amount of computation, it can slow down the processing speed and ultimately affect the throughput of the system.
+• If a complex query requires a significant amount of computation, it can slow down the processing speed and ultimately affect the system throughput.

 • When the workload becomes too much for the system to handle, its ability to process data may decrease, and its throughput will be affected.